ninjaboy/kube-prompt/README.md

 An interactive kubernetes client featuring auto-complete using [go-prompt](https://github.com/c-bata/go-prompt).

+*NOTE*: This version was very quickly bootlegged to run in windows cmd/powershell.

 ![demo](https://github.com/c-bata/assets/raw/master/kube-prompt/kube-prompt.gif)

 kube-prompt accepts the same commands as the kubectl, except you don't need to provide the `kubectl` prefix.